glopezfluid/python-pptx/docs/dev/analysis/cht-categories.rst

   expected.
 At the same time, I expect it will work exactly as expected for 99.9% of the cases, maybe 99.99%.

+* Categories are not enforced to be strictly hierarchical.
+So if a higher-level category "breaks" (gets a new value) without also a new value at the next level, the results might be a little weird.
+Like changing from USA to Canada, but leaving NY as the state (by leaving that cell blank).

+  Basically, the meaning of a structure like this is ambiguous.
+PowerPoint interprets it without error and python-pptx interprets it without error, but the results might not exactly match up.
+PowerPoint seems to take the senior category break and show the intermediate category as blank or 'None'.
+But I suppose it could be interpreted as the senior category just splits a subordinate one; it's open to some question.

 Multilevel Categories
 ---------------------